SAP-samples/btp-global-center-of-excellence-samples/README.md

 # Samples from the Global Center of Excellence for BTP

 ## Description
-Repoistory to share samples with customers and partners.
+Repository to share samples with customers and partners.

 ## Requirements
 You require your own infrastructure to run the examples.

 ## Download and Installation
-Detail on using the material is given in the individual sub-repositories.
+Details on using the material is given in the different sub folders.

 ## Known Issues
 No known issues.